 Princess in a Tower

-A family-friendly solo adventure for characters 1st to 4th levels
+A family-friendly adventure for 1 to 4 characters of 1st to 5th levels.

-This adventure is intended for a single character of 1st to 5th level.
+This adventure was designed for a single character of 1st to 5th level.
+It’s recommended that the combined character levels equal at least 5.
 This adventure relies on role play, exploration, problem-solving, and a skill challenge.
 There is the opportunity for combat at several stages of the adventure.

 Many a brave adventurer has set off into those woods in search of the witches’ tower where the princess and heir to the throw of our neighboring kingdom has been imprisoned since she was a young girl.
 It’s said that the tower is guarded by an evil dragon.

-One young adventurer survived to tell his story of his encounter with the dragon so huge, it slept curled around the entire tower.
+One young adventurer survived to tell the story of his encounter with the dragon so huge, it slept curled around the entire tower.
 He described the collapsed ruins with one tall tower still standing.
-The dragon guarded more than just the beautiful princess.
-It guarded a huge treasure made up of all the armor, swords, and money carried by all the adventures that have ever try rescuing the fair maiden.
+The dragon guards more than just the beautiful princess.
+It guards a huge treasure made up of all the armor, swords, and money carried by all the adventures that have ever try rescuing the fair maiden.

 The young man drew a map to a ruined castle in the middle of the dense forest and sold it to the innkeeper.
 For a small price, the innkeeper will sell you a copy.

 Many of the locals at the inn will gladly tell you about the neighboring kingdom and the reward for anyone that can return the princess home.
 The reward is said to be your weight in gold for her safe return.
-If you can return proof you killed the dragon, you can have twice your weight in gold!
+If you can return with proof you killed the dragon, you get twice your weight in gold!

 - Explore the wilderness to find the dragon’s lair.